hayashimasa/UNet-PyTorch/README.md

 Affine transformations and elastic deformation are simultaneously applied to both images and labels.
 Brightness adjustments and Gaussian noise are added to the input images.

-During training, all augmentations are chosen stochastically; for each image and label, the augmentation is a composite of all different combinations of transformations.
+During training, all augmentations are chosen stochastically; for each image and label, the augmentation is a composite of different combinations of transformations.
 For elastic deformation, the alpha parameter is chosen between 100-300, and the sigma parameter is chosen between 10-15.

 The implementation of various data augmentation methods is in `augmentation.py`.